ny000815/NYU_Tandon_Bridge_Tester/week05/README.md

 ```bash
 make -f Makefile.q2_env test
 ```
-This command runs the tests in a controlled environment where the SEED environment variable is set (inside a subshell) to ensure reproducible results.

 ### 3. Clean Up
 To remove compiled binaries and temporary test output files, run: